 Attention Arizona hikers!!
-If you’re looking for a great way to get outdoors this winter with friends or the family, here are some insider tips to which Arizona state parks offer Arizona's best hiking trails.
+If you’re looking for a great way to get outdoors any time of year with friends or the family, here are some insider tips to which Arizona state parks offer Arizona's best hiking trails.
 Explore the diverse options throughout this amazingly beautiful state!
-Check out this list of the best hiking opportunities statewide, and you will see the variety of amazing Arizona hikes that range from easy to difficult and encompass a wide array of topographical situations.
+Check out this list of the best hiking opportunities statewide, and you will see the variety of amazing Arizona hikes that range from easy to difficult and encompass a wide array of scenery, topography, and climate situations.

 Look no further than Sedona's Red Rock country for one of the best hikes in Arizona!
 Eagle’s Nest Trail at Red Rock State Park supplies panoramic views of the colorful rocks and craggy formations that have made this world-wide destination a travel icon!
 After hiking through the lush vegetation surrounding Oak Creek, follow the trail up to views previously only imagined.
 Eagle's Nest trail is only one of several options available at Red Rock State Park.
 The park offers hikes for every skill level, whether you’re going for a relaxed stroll or looking to break a sweat!
 Daily Guided Nature Walks and guided bird walks are also available and offer unique perspectives of a gorgeous area!
 While in the park, keep an eye out for the local javelina and mule deer.
 These park residents are typically quite photogenic as they go about their daily routines.
 Numerous bird species also call Red Rock State Park home.
 Pick up a current bird ID list at the visitor center; you'll be amazed by the number of species that use the park!
 Please don't forget to take tons of scenic photos while at this epic destination, as the park lends itself very well to creative shots!